makerdao/dss-flappers/README.md

 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.
 * `want` - Relative multiplier of the reference price to insist on in the swap.
 For example, a value of 0.98 * `WAD` allows for a 2% worse price than the reference.

-### FlapperMom
+### SplitterMom

-This contract allows bypassing the governance delay when disabling the Flapper in an emergency.
+This contract allows bypassing the governance delay when disabling the Splitter in an emergency.

 ### OracleWrapper